How to Solve “Cannot Reproduce” Bugs That Cost Support Teams Hours

 The solution: AI-driven reasoning and Runtime context

-To remove this lengthy process, we must move toward autonomous issue resolution.
-AI site reliability engineering tools (AI SREs) have been created for this purpose and they require two core capabilities:
+To remove this lengthy process, we need to adopt autonomous issue resolution.
+We created AI site reliability engineering tools (AI SREs) for this purpose, but they need two core capabilities:

-We built Lightrun AI SRE on these two principles, because their combination allows support teams to understand issues, find and test mitigation suggestions and resolve many incidents without escalation to developers.
+We built Lightrun AI SRE with these two principle.
+Combining them support teams can understand issues, find and test mitigation suggestions and resolve many incidents without escalation to developer teams.

 Introducing Lightrun AI SRE: Reliability across the SDLC

-In an AI-accelerated engineering environment, reliability cannot start after the incident.
+Reliability cannot start after an incident occurs.
 It must extend across the entire software development lifecycle.
 Engineers should be able to ask questions about their systems as they work, and support teams should be able to query behavior the moment it is flagged.

 Since AI cannot resolve what it cannot see, Lightrun AI SRE observes the system as it actually runs, safely instrumenting running systems and correlating context from multiple perspectives, unifying logs, metrics, traces, infrastructure signals, and change history.